michal-kapala/dubRE/README.md

 ## Directories

 See subfolder READMEs for details on plugin and script usage:
+- `models` - pretrained models with their training and testing scripts
 - `plugins` - IDA plugin utilities for IDB information export
 - `scripts` - standalone scripts for data transformation; contains dependency modules